iblai/ibl-cli-start/README.md

 ./ibl-cli-start.sh
 ```

-During the execution of the script, you will be prompted to enter your `AWS Access Key ID`,` AWS Secret Access Key`, and `Git Access Token`.
+During the execution of the script, you will be prompted to enter your `AWS Access Key ID`,` AWS Secret Access Key` OR GCP `credentials.json` and the `service account email`, and `Git Access Token`.
 These are necessary for the configuration of AWS and the installation of the IBL CLI.

 *NOTE: These are prompts to avoid leaving secrets and keys in the bash history and also store them in the script.*